How to Replace Your Old Driving License When Returning on a New Visa

 Completion of the Process

-Once the appointment is completed at the traffic police station, the officer will cancel the old license and issue a new driving license with the new Iqama number.
-This process will only takes a few minutes.
+Once your appointment is completed at the Traffic Police Station (Muroor), the officer will cancel the old license and issue a new one with your updated Iqama number.
+This process typically takes only a few minutes.

-By following these steps and providing the necessary documents, you can successfully replace your old driving license and continue to enjoy the freedom of driving in Saudi Arabia.
+By following these steps and ensuring you have all the necessary documents, you can easily replace your old driver’s license and get back to driving in Saudi Arabia without any issues.